 - Now you have two options here to assembly the Enfrijoladas Recipe:

-I am happy that you stopped by and would love to hear your questions and comments.
+I am happy you stopped by, and I would love to hear your questions and comments.

 ¡Buen provecho!